JuliaMolSim/Molly.jl/docs/src/documentation.md

 `step_n` is the step number in the simulator, allowing time-dependent interactions.
 Beware that this step counter starts from 1 every time [`simulate!`](@ref) is called, and can also be 0 to calculate forces before the first step.
 It also doesn't work with [`simulate_remd!`](@ref).

 Typically the force function is where most computation time is spent during the simulation, so consider optimising this function if you want high performance.
 One nice feature of Molly is that this function will work on both the CPU and the GPU.
 If you need a different version of the function on GPU, you can define `Molly.force_gpu` (and `Molly.potential_energy_gpu`).
+Virial computation is done automatically when required using the force function.

 The argument `special` is a `Bool` determining whether the atom pair interaction should be treated as special.
 This is specified during neighbor finder construction.